bennyLCK/tp/docs/UserGuide.md

 ### [3.2.5.
 Searching for an Article by Headline : `find -a`](#32-managing-articles)

-Finds articles with headlines containing any of the given keywords.
+Find articles with headlines containing any of the given keywords.

 Format: `find -a KEYWORD [MORE_KEYWORDS]`